-An effective chatbot requires a massive amount of data in order to quickly solve user inquiries without human intervention.
-However, the primary bottleneck in chatbot development is obtaining realistic, task-oriented dialog data to train these complex systems.
+An effective chatbot requires a massive amount of training data in order to quickly solve user inquiries without human intervention.
+However, the primary bottleneck in chatbot development is obtaining realistic, task-oriented dialog data to train these machine learning-based systems.

 We’ve put together the ultimate list of the best conversational datasets to train a chatbot, broken down into question-answer data, customer support data, dialogue data and multilingual data: